-- 1 Tbsp organic, unrefined coconut oil, ghee or butter
+- 1 tbsp. organic, unrefined coconut oil, ghee, or butter

-- 20-25 small carrots, chopped (or 15 large)
+- 20-25 sm. carrots, chopped (or 15 lg.)

-- 2 large onions, diced
+- 2 lg. onions, diced

 - 3 cloves garlic, minced

-- 2½ stalks celery, chopped
+- 2 1/2 stalks celery, chopped

-- 1 small red pepper, chopped
+- 1 sm. red pepper, chopped

 - Water or stock to cover

-- 2½ tsp.
-Sea salt or Herbamare
+- 2 1/2 tsp.
+Celtic sea salt or Herbamare

-- 1 Tbsp.
+- 1 tbsp.
 Italian seasoning

-- 2 tsp garlic powder
+- 2 tsp. garlic powder

 - Ginger juice to taste*

-- Saute carrots and onions in oil, ghee or butter.
+- Sauté carrots and onions in oil, ghee, or butter.

 - Pressure cook 15 minutes or simmer until very soft.
+Purée.

 - Add seasonings and enough water to create the right consistency for a sauce.

 Her offices are in West Chester, PA, and Cherry Hill, NJ.
-She works in conjunction with Andi Stevens, a Clinical Nutritionist in the Philadelphia area who specializes in helping to reestablish normal digestive function and a healthy inner ecology.
-She’s an RN with a Master’s of Science in Human Nutrition, and is board-certified as a Certified Nutrition Specialist.
-She offers one on one counseling, classes in Body Ecology, speaking engagements, and cooking classes.
+She works in conjunction with Andi Stevens, a Clinical Nutritionist in the Philadelphia area who specializes in helping to re-establish normal digestive function and a healthy inner ecology.
+She’s an RN with a Master’s of Science in Human Nutrition and is board-certified as a Certified Nutrition Specialist.
+She offers one-on-one counseling, classes in Body Ecology, speaking engagements, and cooking classes.